-As a trainee physiotherapist you’ll treat people of all ages, with a range of problems, and discover ways to help maximise each patient’s potential through your knowledge of human movement and function.
-You’ll also gain healthcare techniques to manage patients’ physical, psychological and social wellbeing, and because practical experience is central to this course, you’ll gain real world experience in a diverse array of settings.
+As a trainee physiotherapist you’ll treat people of all ages, with a range of difficulties and discover ways to help maximise each patient’s potential through your knowledge of human movement and function.
+You’ll also gain healthcare techniques to manage peoples’ physical, psychological and social wellbeing, and because practical experience is central to this course, you’ll gain real world experience in a diverse array of settings.
 In your final year you’ll present an innovation project at a student conference, integrated to help to boost your career prospects.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 3 years, including mandatory placements

 The Chartered Society of Physiotherapy (CSP)

 For September 2020 entry: 128-144 tariff points including a minimum of 2 A levels or equivalent, including 40 points in a required subject.
 BTEC Extended Diploma of DDM.
 For more information check out our full entry requirements.